My Quiet Kitchen

 Substitutions

-• seasoning - instead of Cajun seasoning try a chipotle lime blend, harissa, or Old Bay.
+• seasoning - instead of Cajun seasoning try a chipotle-lime blend, harissa, or one of my personal favorites, za'atar!

-• lemon - I haven't tried this recipe with other citrus, but I bet lime juice paired with Mexican-inspired spices would also be great!
+• lemon - I haven't tried this recipe with other citrus, but I'm sure lime juice paired with Mexican-inspired spices would also be great!

 Variations

-• with oil - if you include oil in your diet, feel free to rub the cabbage with oil before adding the lemon juice.
+• with oil - if you include oil in your diet, feel free to rub or spritz the cabbage with oil before adding the lemon juice and seasonings.

 • spicy - add a few dashes of cayenne pepper or red pepper flakes.
-Or serve with spicy harissa dressing.
+Or serve with zhoug sauce, spicy parsley pesto, or harissa dressing.

 Equipment Needed